 - 1. Choose a parameterized family of models to describe the data requires substantial insight and sometimes new models - 2.
 Write down the likelihood of the data as a function of the parameters may require summing over hidden variables, i.e., inference - 3.
 Write down the derivative of the log likelihood w.r.t. each parameter - 4.
 Find the parameter values such that the derivatives are zero may be hard/impossible; modern optimization techniques help

 Summary

-- Learning needed for unknown environments - Learning agent = performance element + learning element - Learning method depends on type of performance element, available feedback, type of component to be improved, and its representation - Supervised learning - Decision tree learning using information gain - Learning performance = prediction accuracy measured on test set - Bayesian learning
+- Learning needed for unknown environments - Learning agent = performance element + learning element - Supervised learning - Decision tree learning using information gain - Learning performance = prediction accuracy measured on test set - Bayesian learning